How much are Southwest Rapid Rewards points worth?

 Southwest Rapid Rewards is a revenue-based program

-Southwest Rapid Awards has long run a revenue-based program whereby the price of an award is determined relative to the cash price of a ticket on the same flight.
+Southwest Rapid Awards has long run a revenue-based program whereby the price of an award was determined relative to the cash price of a ticket on the same flight.
 That is to say that more expensive flights cost more points and less expensive flights cost fewer points.

 Our methodology